qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

 The `ApplicationWindow` consists of four main areas as shown below.
-The menu bar, tool bar and status bar are usually populated by instances of `MenuBar`, `ToolBar` or `TabBar` controls, while the contents area is where the children of the window goes.
-Notice that the image viewer application does not feature a status bar, that is why it is missing from the code show here, as well as from the figure above.
+The menu bar, tool bar and status bar are usually populated by instances of `MenuBar`, `ToolBar` or `TabBar` controls, while the contents area is where the children of the window go.
+Notice that the image viewer application does not feature a status bar; that is why it is missing from the code show here, as well as from the figure above.

 ![](./assets/applicationwindow-areas.png)

 As we are targeting desktop, we enforce the use of the *Fusion* style.
-This can be done via environment variables, command line arguments, or programmatically in the C++ code.
-We do it the latter way by adding the following line to the `main.cpp`:
+This can be done via a configuration file, environment variables, command line arguments, or programmatically in the C++ code.
+We do it the latter way by adding the following line to `main.cpp`:

 ```cpp
 QQuickStyle::setStyle("Fusion");
 ```

 We then start building the user interface in `main.qml` by adding an `Image` element as the contents.
-This element will hold the images when the user opens them, so for now it is just a place holder.
+This element will hold the images when the user opens them, so for now it is just a placeholder.
 The `background` property is used to provide an element to the window to place behind the contents.
-This will be shown when there is no image loaded, and as borders around the image if the aspect ratio down not let it fill the contents area of the window.
+This will be shown when there is no image loaded, and as borders around the image if the aspect ratio does not let it fill the contents area of the window.

 ```qml
 ApplicationWindow {